 Engage: Great leadership is a team sport.
 This program provides you with an opportunity to build your collaborative skills within a cohort.
 As an OPAL participant, you’ll develop a leadership project that meets your needs.
 However, you’ll have the support of your cohort and mentors.

 Execute: The ability to identify and successfully launch project initiatives is a required skill for any leader.
-Past participants will showcase their leadership projects and discuss their experiences with the incoming 2020 OPAL cohort at AAO 2019.
+Participants will present their leadership projects at the Academy's annual meeting.

 OPAL program participation will give you the keys to develop your own leadership skills, drive efficiency in your practice, and make meaningful contributions to the profession of ophthalmology.

 As an OPAL participant, you’ll learn how to:

 - Communicate effectively through a variety of channels.

 - Keep your practice on track and in sync with your vision.

 - Employ different approaches for leveraging collaborative partnerships that contribute to your practice goals.